massive-oss/mlib/README.md

 	</mlib>

-mlib **bin** is a mandatory attribute specifying the the relative path to the bin directory (defaults to 'bin').
+mlib **bin** is a mandatory attribute specifying the relative path to the bin directory (defaults to 'bin').
 This is the location where the haxelib project and zip package will be generated.

 **Resources** a list of resources to include in the haxelib package